 If you turn cookies off, it may minimally affect the user’s experience.

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information unless we provide users with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or serving our users, so long as those parties agree to keep this information confidential.
 We may also release information when its release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

-Some third party links to products (such as books) may contain affiliate links that allow us to earn a small percentage of any purchases made at no extra cost to you as the buyer.
+Some third-party links to products (such as books) may (and likely do) contain affiliate links that allow us to earn a small percentage of any purchases made at no extra cost to you as the buyer.

 As an Amazon Associate, we earn from qualifying purchases.

-This site uses affiliate links through Amazon, Barnes & Noble, iBooks, and Rakuten (Kobo).
+This site uses affiliate links through Amazon, Barnes & Noble, iBooks, Rakuten (Kobo), Abe Books, and Book Depository.
 Clicking on these retailer links may store cookies on your computer to ensure commissions made from purchases referred by me are credited to me as appropriate.
-These types of cookies tend to have a short-term expiration date before they disable automatically.
+These types of cookies tend to have a short-term expiration date before they disable automatically, typically within 24 hours.